zarf-dev/zarf/packages/big-bang-core/README.md

 ## Known Issues

-- Currently this example does the equivalent of `kustomize build | kubectl apply -f -`, which means Flux will be used to deploy everything, but it won't be watching a Git repository for changes.
-Upcoming work is planned to update the example so that you will be able to open up a Git repo in the private Gitea server inside the cluster, commit and push a change, and see that change get reflected in the deployment.
+- Currently this package does the equivalent of `kustomize build | kubectl apply -f -`, which means Flux will be used to deploy everything, but it won't be watching a Git repository for changes.
+Upcoming work is planned to update the package so that you will be able to open up a Git repo in the private Gitea server inside the cluster, commit and push a change, and see that change get reflected in the deployment.

 > NOTE:
-> Big Bang requires and AMD64 system to deploy as Iron Bank does not yet support ARM.
+> Big Bang requires an AMD64 system to deploy as Iron Bank does not yet support ARM.
 You will need to deploy to a cluster that is running AMD64.
 Specifically, M1 Apple computers are not supported locally and you will need to provision a remote cluster to work with Big Bang currently.

 ## Instructions